mdekstrand/cs533-web/assignments/A2/index.md

 ## Reflection (5%)

-Write 2 paragraphs about what you have learned through this assignment.
+{{mtodo}} Write 2 paragraphs about what you have learned through this assignment.

 If you have comments on the accuracy of time estimates, I would also appreciate those.